NCAR/DART/docs/pages/Getting_Started.md

 atmospheric model.
 These values are expected to be advanced forward in time by a model, which is why they are called the "model state."

-:dart: *NOTE*: we view the "model state" as the minimum amount of information necessary to restart the model for a new forecast.
+*NOTE*: we view the "model state" as the minimum amount of information necessary to restart the model for a new forecast.

 At any particular time step there may be *m* **observations** available.
 These